wizo06/japanese/docs/index.md

 !!! quote
     When approaching grammar, it is important to know that the purpose of a grammar guide is not to make you a master at the language, but to give you only a basic understanding of how things work in the language, and then a true understanding of grammar can only be achieved through immersion.
 Therefore, I recommend you choose a grammar guide, read/watch it **and** do immersion.

-Input itself refers to listening and reading to native content in the target language.
-Mass input can be referred to as immersion.
+Immersion simply refers to a large amount of input, i.e. listening a lot and reading a lot.

 ## Output

+Output refers to speaking and writing.

 Output does NOT improve your input.
-Output does not improve your listening or reading comprehension.
-Output does not improve acquisition.
+Output does NOT improve your listening or reading comprehension.
+Output does NOT improve acquisition.

 Output is the RESULT of your input.
-Output is the result of your acquisition.
+Output is the RESULT of your acquisition.

 This does not necessarily mean that outputting is bad.

-Here's a few reasons why it's OK to output, [written by TheMoeWay](https://learnjapanese.moe/speaking/).
+TheMoeWay has listed a few reasons why it's OK to output [here](https://learnjapanese.moe/speaking/).

-[Matt vs Japan also has a video](https://youtu.be/-OuMfLtK3tU) explaining why it's OK to output early.
+Matt vs Japan also has a video explaining why it's OK to output early [here](https://youtu.be/-OuMfLtK3tU).

 **The "ceiling" of your output**